WulfyWulf/ION/CONTRACTS/[SEARA SHIPPING CO.] - DEAL OVERWATCH.md

 >
 >If the deal's agreed upon conclusion is impossible, you should follow our representatives' instructions.
 They should brief you before the deal commences.
 DO NOT, repeat, do not act in such a way that would make the deal's cancellation our fault.
 Our friends doing the deal should be trustworthy, but in the unlikely event they attempt to take our assets by force, I will pay a bonus if you recover their end of the bargain anyway.
 >
+>If you wish to accept, please let us know well in advance.
+No later than the 19th.
+>
 >Regarding the last job's difficult conclusion, we will get to the bottom of who is interfering with our business soon.
 For now, business itself must continue as normal.
 >
 >Petrescu